circonus/irondb-docs/operations.md

 ### Performing Cluster Restarts

-Any planned maintenance that requires restarting of a snowthd node (such as a host reboot, but also including a Hooper run that updates the platform/snowth package) should be performed with care to let the cluster "settle" after each node restart.
+Any planned maintenance that requires restarting of a IRONdb node (such as a host reboot, but also including a Hooper run that updates the platform/snowth package) should be performed with care to let the cluster "settle" after each node restart.
 Restarting too many nodes too quickly can cause a cascade of additional work that will dramatically lengthen the time required to return to a normal operating state and may adversely impact the availability of the entire cluster.

 **Note:**
 > The general rule of thumb is to allow about two minutes between Hooper runs or any other disruptive maintenance on data_storage machines, subject to observation of the replication latency described below.

 Watch the "Replication Latency" tab of the Operations Dashboard during the restart process, noting the restarted node's lag relative to the others.
 It normally takes 30-60 seconds for the cluster to settle after a single node restart, but this may vary depending on the ingestion rate (how busy your cluster is).
 Do not restart the next node until the replication latency of the restarted node returns to green relative to all the other nodes.

-## Snowth ZFS Condensing
+## ZFS Condensing

-Circonus Engineering has identified an issue that stems from the specific write workload placed on the system by the Data Storage application (Snowth).
+Circonus Engineering has identified an issue that stems from the specific write workload placed on the system by the Data Storage application.
 Over time, this may lead to severely reduced write performance and cluster instability.
 This issue primarily affects Data Storage clusters operating on OmniOS r151006, but may also arise on r151014 depending on the cluster node size and volume of incoming metrics.

-To prevent this issue from occurring, Circonus recommends that cluster operators periodically rewrite the numeric storage portion of the Snowth data on each cluster node.
+To prevent this issue from occurring, Circonus recommends that cluster operators periodically rewrite the numeric storage portion of the IRONd data on each cluster node.
 This condenses the space allocations and prevents the performance problem.

 **Note:**
-> This maintenance should be performed every 6 months, or until Circonus Engineering devises a permanent fix in Snowth to prevent this issue.
+> This maintenance should be performed every 6 months, or until Circonus Engineering devises a permanent fix in IRONdb to prevent this issue.
 It should be performed on one node at a time, allowing the node to completely recover and catch up with its peers before continuing to the next node.
 The procedure is described below.

 While this maintenance is being performed on a node, it will be unavailable to receive new incoming metric data.
 Metric data destined for this node will be journaled on other nodes in the cluster and replayed to it when it is returned to service.